-Neil (formerly Lauren) is an Scenic Designer and Art Director.
+Neil (he/they) (formerly Lauren) is an Scenic Designer and Art Director.
 Neil is an Assistant Professor of Scenic Design at the University of Wisconsin-Madison.
+He is a proud transgender/queer man.

 The official press release announcing Neil's hire at UW-Madison can be found here: https://theatre.wisc.edu/2020/04/02/welcome-new-faculty-members-neil-mills-and-megan-reilly/